department-of-veterans-affairs/lighthouse-actions-maven-build/README.md

 See `build.sh --help` for more details.

+## Handling special cases with `initialize-build.sh`

+If your project has a special need that cannot be solved through the standard Maven build, this action supports executing an initialization script prior to executing Maven.

+`initialize-build.sh` must be placed at the root of your repository.

 ## Using with CodeQL
 A GitHub workflow template is provided.
 See [templates/codeql.yml](templates/codeql.yml).
 The `configure-repo.sh` tool can be used to simplify configuring your repository.